eshajulka/BC-COMS-1016.github.io/index.md

 Course Readings
-: Each lecture has an accompanying chapter/section of the [textbook]()
+: Each lecture has an accompanying chapter/section of the [textbook](https://www.inferentialthinking.com/)

 Grading
 : This is a project-based course.
-Instead of exams, you will do a series of hands-on assignments and a final project.
+You will complete a series of hands-on assignments and a final project.

 * Weekly assignments (20%)
 * Projects (25%)
 * Lab (10%)
 * Midterm (15%)
-* Final (25%)
+* Final Project (25%)
 * Participation (5%)